Osborne Computer Corporation

 The Osborne Computer Corporation (OCC) was an American computer company and pioneering maker of portable computers.
-It was located in Hayward in the Bay Area in California.
+It was located in Hayward, California, in the San Francisco Bay Area.

 In 1981, Adam Osborne and Lee Felsenstein developed the world's first mass-produced portable computer, the Osborne 1.

 History

 Osborne 1

 Tom Cooper signs with Adam Osborne.

 After Adam Osborne sold his computer book-publishing company to McGraw-Hill in 1979, he decided to market an inexpensive portable computer with bundled software and hired Lee Felsenstein to design it.
 The resulting Osborne 1 featured a 5 in 52-column cathode-ray tube display, two floppy-disk drives, a Z80 microprocessor, and 64 KB of RAM.
 It could fit under an airplane seat and survive being accidentally dropped.
 The bundled software package included the CP/M operating system, the MBASIC and CBASIC programming languages, the WordStar word processing package, and the SuperCalc spreadsheet program.
 It also included project management software with PERT and Gantt charts, and communications software for a 300 baud modem.
 Osborne obtained the software in part by offering stock in the new Osborne Computer Corporation, which he founded in January 1981.
 For example, MicroPro International received 75,000 shares and $4.60 for each copy of WordStar Osborne distributed with his computers.

 Unlike other startup companies, Osborne Computer Corporation's first product was ready soon after its founding.
 The first Osborne 1 shipped in July 1981, and its low price set market expectations for bundled hardware and software packages for several years to come.
 The company sold 11,000 Osborne 1s in the eight months after its July 1981 debut, with 50,000 more on backorder, although the early units had a 10–15% failure rate.
 The peak sales per month for it over the course of its lifetime was 10,000 units, despite the initial business plan for the computer predicting a total of only 10,000 units sold over the entire product lifecycle.
 Osborne had difficulty meeting demand, and the company grew from two employees, Osborne and Felsenstein, to 3,000 people and $73 million in revenue in 12 months.
 The growth was so rapid that, in one case, an executive who returned from a one-week trade show had to search two buildings to find her relocated staff.
 The company announced in October 1982 a temporary bundling of Ashton-Tate's dBase II, increasing demand so much that production reached 500 units a day and severely diminishing quality control.